Multi-Cluster

 This feature is only supported for Kubecost Enterprise.

-There are two primary methods to aggregate all cluster information back to a single Kubecost UI:
+There are two methods to aggregate all cluster information back to a single Kubecost UI:

-Both methods allow for greater compute efficiency by running the most resource-intensive workloads on a single primary cluster, and a lightweight agent on all other monitored clusters.
+Both methods allow for greater compute efficiency by running the most resource-intensive workloads on a single primary cluster.

 For environments that already have a Prometheus instance, ETL Federation may be preferred because only a single Kubecost pod is required.